10g Release 2 (10.2) for Oracle Solaris on x86 (32-Bit)

 If you use a vendor clusterware with Oracle Clusterware and Oracle Real Application Clusters, then you must use the node names and host names registered with that vendor clusterware you have installed.

-This section lists the following corrections to the installation guides for Solaris x86.
+This section lists the following corrections to the installation guides for Oracle Solaris on x86 (32-Bit).

 |PL/SQL native compilation||One of the following: